-Adrenaline Adventures has built Canada's largest and best cable wakeboarding system - it's the only one of its kind in North America!
-We offer two lakes for wakeboarding customers - one lake has two training systems which each allow one rider to learn the basics of cable wakeboarding.
-This small lake is dedicated to private lessons and birthday party groups.
-The second, larger lake is over 10 acres in size, and has six towers surrounding it which suspend a cable system which is used to tow riders around the lake - it's an experience you won't find anywhere else!
+Adrenaline Adventures has built Canada’s largest and best cable wakeboarding system – it’s the only one of its kind in North America!
+We offer two lakes for wakeboarding customers – one lake has two training systems which allow riders to learn the basics of cable wakeboarding.
+This small lake is dedicated to private & group lessons and birthday party groups.
+The second, larger lake is over 10 acres in size, and has six towers surrounding it which suspend a cable system which is used to tow riders around the lake – it’s an experience you won’t find anywhere else!

 How Does It Work?

-On the smaller training lake, we have a dedicated operator who is also certified as a wakeboarding instructor there to help you learn to cable wakeboard.
-Once your equipment is on, you'll be instructed on how to ride the system.
+On the smaller training lake, we have a dedicated operator providing instructions and there to help you learn to cable wakeboard.
+Once your equipment is on, you’ll be instructed on how to ride the system.
 The overhead cable will begin towing you down the lake until you reach the end and tow you right back to the start.
-If you fall at any point, the operator stops the cable until you're back in position and ready to keep going.
+If you fall at any point, the operator stops the cable until you’re back in position and ready to keep going.

 Do I Need My Own Equipment?